jhpyle/docassemble/_docs/docker.md

 to this directory, and you can copy the SSL certificate files into that directory before starting the container.

-Note that the files need to be called `docassemble.crt`, `docassemble.key`, and `docassemble.ca.pem`, because this is what the standard web server configuration expects.
+Note that the files need to be called `apache.crt`, `apacke.key`, and `apache.ca.pem`, because this is what the standard web server configuration expects.

 If you want to use different filesystem or S3 locations, the